macOS bootable USB on Windows 10

 create partition primary

-Once you have formatted the USB flash drive with a GPT partition, you can use the instructions mentioned above to use TransMac to create a bootable media, but this time, skip steps 5 through 10 and continue on step 11.
+Once you have formatted the USB flash drive with a GPT partition, follow the instructions above to use TransMac to create bootable media, but skip steps 5 through 10 and proceed to step 11.

 After the process, which could take up to an hour, connect the USB flash drive, turn on your Mac by holding down the “Option” key, and select the USB drive to install macOS.